Trust AC

 Match the business constraint

-Commercial AC is usually decided by access, hours, and risk.
+Commercial air conditioning is usually decided by access, hours, and risk.

 Small business projects need a practical plan before final pricing because disruption, customer areas, landlords, and replacement timing can matter as much as capacity.